learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 ## Step By Step Instructions for Manual Installation

-### Install XCode Command Line Tools
+### Install Xcode Command Line Tools

-To install the XCode Command Line Tools, in the terminal, type:
+Open up your terminal.
+You can do this by going to Applications > Utilities > Terminal, or by using the quick launch (`cmd` + `space`) and just start typing “Terminal”.

+The first tools we're going to install are the Xcode command-line tools.
+[Xcode][] is a suite of development tools from Apple, including tools for building Mac and iPhone applications.
+For this course, we only need the Xcode command-line tools, as many other tools rely on them.
+Run the following to install the them:

 ```sh
 xcode-select --install
 ```

-You will be prompted to accept a license agreement.
-You do not need to install the entire Xcode application, just the command line tools.
+You will be prompted to install Xcode Command-Line Tools.
+Agree and allow the install to continue.
+You may need to provide your computer's password.
+To verify the installation, you can run `xcode-select -p`.
+If you see `/Applications/Xcode.app/Contents/Developer`, Xcode is ready to go.

-If you get a message that the command line tools are already installed, that is fine.
-We won't directly use these tools in the program, but they are used by other tools we're about to install.

 ### Install Homebrew